Honorary Emeritus Research Fellow

-MSc AM PhD
+FASSA, FAAMHS, MSc AM PhD

-He is also Chairman of the Consortium Advisory Group for the Longitudinal Study of Australian Children and a Member of the Steering Committee for the Longitudinal Study of Indigenous Children.
+Over the past 20 years he has been instrumental in designing and implementing the leading Australian studies (national and state) of child and adolescent mental health.
+Since 2000 has chaired the Consortium Advisory Group for the Longitudinal Study of Australian Children and is also a Member of the Steering Committee for the Longitudinal Study of Indigenous Children.
 In 2014, he was one of nine Chief Investigators who lead and won the funding to create an Australian Research Council Centre of Excellence for Children and Families Over the Lifecourse (The Life Course Centre) and is its Deputy Director.

 In 2010 he received the Citizen of the Year Award for lifetime contributions to the children and young people of Western Australia, and in 2017 became a Fellow of the Australian Academy of Medicine and Health Science and a Fellow of the Academy of Social Sciences in Australia.